mensenvau/tech_award_2024/README.md

-# Tech Award 2024 - Telegram Job Management Platform
+# Tech Award 2024 - Jobgram Platform

 This project is a **Telegram-based job management platform** that utilizes **TDLib** (Telegram Database Library) to integrate Telegram functionalities with a user-friendly web interface built using **Node.js** and **Next.js**.
 It allows users to manage job postings, applications, and notifications directly through Telegram, making it easier for both recruiters and applicants to connect.